RNCTX/kong-ddwrt-v3-readonly-nginx/README.md

 endif
 ```

 This means that before Nginx will write a log anywhere else, it checks for its log folder under /opt to be writable.
-If you wish to run packages on /opt mounted read-only to avoid wearing out the internal flash, as I do, then that won't work.
+If you wish to run packages on /opt mounted read-only to avoid wearing out your flash device, as I do, then that won't work.
 Nginx never releases that default logfile location.
 As long as Nginx is running, you can't remount /opt as read-only.

-If only Nginx were trying to put its default log under the ramdisk on /tmp, this would be fixed and Nginx would be totally usable with /opt mounted on the internal flash as read-only.
+If only Nginx were trying to put its default log under the ramdisk on /tmp, this would be fixed and Nginx would be totally usable with /opt mounted on the flash device as read-only.
 You could then, say... redirect Nginx logs to a remote syslog on another machine, which makes way more sense than writing logs to a USB stick (and also eliminates the obvious physical security issue with putting SSL keys on a USB stick, too).
 Nginx supports syslog by default, so that would be a trivial (just config, no re-compile) change to make.

 So this re-build of the Nginx binary does just that: points Nginx logs, lock, and pid to existing folders on the /tmp ramdisk.

-How to use:
+How to use, assuming you want to use your router's internal jffs flash as your /opt mount:

 1. Enable jffs2 as /opt from Administration -> Management